vikas-poddar-slalom/katacoda-scenarios/session-03-lab3-helm-create-chart/step3.md

   `cp ~/charts/service2.yaml myspringapp/templates/service.yaml`{{execute}}

-  We can see the structure of the chart either via the editor, or by running `helm tree myspringapp`{{execute}}
+  We can see the structure of the chart either via the editor, or by running `tree -a myspringapp`{{execute}}

 ## Let't take a look around and see what has changed